A minor modification of this page was done: 14 Feb. 2009

 First, because his theory was inherently dynamic, not only his contemporaries, all steeped in a static approach, had no idea on how to deal with his concepts on the level it commanded; but, to the extent that his dynamic model plays havoc with the conventional assumption of economic determinacy, this still holds true for modern English interpreters of his works as well

-1. Furthermore, even the belated acknowledgements of Sismondi's innovative dynamic approach, with some notable exceptions2, all published in French3; in my opinion, by enlarge yet also suffer from the inability of its authors to dispose of deeply ingrained deterministic blinders, while imparting a mathematical exactness to sismondian analysis that he himself strongly denied the existence of.
+1. Furthermore, even the belated acknowledgements of Sismondi's innovative dynamic approach, with some notable exceptions2, all published in French3; in my opinion, by enlarge yet also suffer from the inability of its authors to dispose of deeply ingrained deterministic blinders, while imparting a mathematical exactness to Sismondian analysis that he himself strongly denied the existence of.

 4 of the second edition of his main work.
-And finally, my own take on the main reason for all of this is that in spite of its title, Sismondi himself did not fully appreciate the fundamental difference between the formal part of his 1803 and at least some significant portions of his colloquial 1819 approach, never could properly explain it; and that he therefore often seemed too ambiguous to be taken seriously, in his quest to overtake the reigning establishment.
+And finally, my own take on the main reason for all of this is that in spite of its title, Sismondi himself did not fully appreciate the fundamental difference between the formal part of his 1803 and at least some significant portions of his more colloquial 1819 approach, never could properly explain it; and that he therefore often seemed too ambiguous to be taken seriously in his quest to overtake the reigning establishment.

 So why designating the ignoring of Sismondi's economic ideas as tragic?
 By far the greater part of historical suffering these past couple of centuries has been the result of a misinterpretation of economics.
 All dominant socio-economic "-isms": capitalism, communism, fascism, you name it, profess to hold the key to the cornucopia, with powerful forces within those movements forsaking large segments of the population perceived to stand in the way of that end.
-Sismondi was a "Third Way" (political) economist in spirit, long before Marx founded communism in response to unbridled capitalism, as a so-called second way.
-And it could even be said that instead of Marx being the original thinker, he simply appropriated crucial sismondian terminology(1b), meant to help palliate the vicious conditions so common during the mid industrial revolution period, while subsequently putting his own stamp on it by radicalizing Sismondi's reasoning.
-Furthermore it could be argued, that most wars would never have started if a just, ideology-free economic solution had been within the grasp of policy-makers world-wide since Sismondi's time.
+Sismondi was a "Class-Struggle" (political) economist, long before Marx founded communism in response to unbridled capitalism.
+And it could even be proven that instead of Marx being the original thinker, he simply appropriated crucial Sismondian terminology(1b) (and TPreface of "Studies") meant to help palliate the vicious conditions so common during the mid-industrial-revolution period, while subsequently putting his own stamp on it by radicalizing Sismondi's reasoning.
+Furthermore it could be argued, that most wars would never have started if a just, ideology-free economic solution had been within the grasp of policy-makers world-wide ever since Sismondi's time; i.e., post-Napoleonic.

 Noted References: